Seithar2017/TravelPlanner/README.md

 ### Contact

-For any inquiries or support, please contact [your.email@example.com](mailto:your.email@example.com).
+For any inquiries or support, please contact krzysztofwaszkiewicz94@gmail.com

 ---

-Feel free to customize this description to better match your project's specifics and your preferences.